-He is also the author of The Tale of King Harald (British Museum Press, 2014), a retelling of the saga of Harald ‘Hardruler’ for children, and co-editor of a volume on beasts in early medieval England and Scandinavia (Boydell & Brewer, 2016).
+He is also the author of The Tale of King Harald (British Museum Press, 2014), a retelling of the saga of Harald ‘Hardruler’ for children, and numerous academic and popular articles and reviews.

-Thomas is currently writing about the Vikings in London, the forgotten kingdoms of early medieval Britain and the landscape of warfare in the early Middle Ages.
+Thomas is currently writing about the forgotten kingdoms of early medieval Britain and the landscape of warfare in the early Middle Ages.

 “Long ago, in the days when dragons could still be found and fought (or so it is written in the tales of those times), there lived a Viking king.
 He was fierce and warlike, brave and strong, cunning and cruel.
 His name was Harald Hard-ruler and that name was feared wherever it was heard.
 But … Continue reading The Tale of King Harald

 In addition to the publications listed below, Thomas has had his work published in The Idler, BBC History Magazine, The Scotsman and Medieval Warfare Magazine, and has contributed reviews to Medieval Archaeology, the Cambridge Archaeological Journal and the Saga-Book of the Viking Society for Northern Research.
 He also worked for two years as senior editor of the journal Papers … Continue reading List of publications